- Quick tour of all styles

 Singer/guitarist Nicholas Barron has been entertaining Chicago audiences for more than two decades with his signature soulful vocals and unique interpretation of songs.
 Nicholas has opened for such national headliners as B.B.
-Kind, Al Gree, Johnny Cash and the Neville Brothers and was featured in 2007 in the New York Times Emerging Artists series.
-Nicholas recently released his first solo acoustic CD, As I Am, which highlights his original mix of blues, folk and soul.
+Kind, Al Green, Johnny Cash and the Neville Brothers and was featured in 2007 in the New York Times Emerging Artists series.
+Nicholas released his first solo acoustic CD, As I Am, in 2007 which highlights his original mix of blues, folk and soul.
 His latest solo offering, Two Of One Mind was released in early October 2014.

 Bass guitarist Frank Russell, a native of Chicago, started his music career early playing drums, guitar and sax before switching to bass guitar at the age of 14, and has been playing it ever since.
 Russell’s diverse performance background includes working on Grammy-nominated albums with Henry Johnson, performing at Steppenwolf Theater productions, and winning first prize in the 1992 Best of Chicago Jazz Search.
 He has performed in countless jazz festivals like Newport Jazz Festival, the Telluride Jazz Festival, and the Hyde Park Jazz Festival, and has performed with such distinct artists such as Ramsey Lewis, Freddie Hubbard, Ladysmith Black Mambazo, Bobby Irving, Art Porter, and many others.
 Jazz writer, Dave Freeman writes, “For the complete Frank Russell bass experience, see him live, he’s one of the escapees from Monster Bass Island.”